z-bj/z-bj/README.md

 ⤷ **React** JS since 2020.
-User-centered and very attracted by Creative UI, Clean code, and DevOps.<br>
+User-centered and very attracted by Creative UI, Clean archi, and DevOps.<br>
 Trained as an architect, I used to draw the city.
 Now, I build your place<br>in the **cloud**!<br>
 ☁